 ---|---|

-If you have ever played Bonus Poker, you will find the rankings of the winning hands in Double Bonus Poker are ultimately the same.
-Minimum payouts start at high pairs of Jacks, Queens, Kings or Aces while the hand that ranks the highest in value is the Royal Flush.
-Players are recommended to always bet the maximum number of credits per hand, which is five, because of the bonus payouts of 4,000 credits for Royal Flushes.
-The Royal is followed by the following hands, listed in descending order – Straight Flush, Four Aces, Four 2s, 3s or 4s, Four 5s through Kings, Full House, Flush, Straight, Three of a Kind, Two Pair, and Jacks or higher.
+If you have ever played Bonus Poker, you will find the rankings of the winning hands in Double Bonus Poker are essentially the same.
+Minimum payouts start with high pairs of Jacks, Queens, Kings or Aces, while the highest-ranking hand is the Royal Flush.
+Players are recommended to always bet the maximum number of credits per hand, which is five, because of the bonus payout of 4,000 credits for Royal Flushes.
+The Royal is followed, in descending order, by the following hands – Straight Flush, Four Aces, Four 2s, 3s or 4s, Four 5s through Kings, Full House, Flush, Straight, Three of a Kind, Two Pair, and Jacks or Better.

-While Double Bonus Poker follows the same rules and hand rankings as Bonus Poker, there are major differences between the two games when it comes to the payouts on certain hands, which is why players should always make sure they examine the paytable before they start.
+While Double Bonus Poker follows the same rules and hand rankings as Bonus Poker, there are major differences between the two games in the payouts for certain hands, which is why players should always study the paytable before they start.
 The payouts for all Four of a Kind hands are higher.

-The bonus payout on forming a hand with four Aces is especially appealing to players.
-Most variants of Double Bonus poker offer a return of 160 credits per credit wagered for Four of a Kind with Aces.
-Four 2s, 3s, or 4s will net you a payout of 80 to 1 while Four of a Kind with 5s through Kings pay 50 to 1.
+The bonus payout for four Aces is especially appealing to players.
+Most variants of Double Bonus Poker offer a return of 160 credits per credit wagered for Four of a Kind with Aces.
+Four 2s, 3s or 4s will net you a payout of 80-to-1, while Four of a Kind with 5s through Kings pays 50-to-1.

-Beware that in many cases these premium payouts for Four of a Kind hands come at a costly prize because generally there are reductions in the payouts on other winning hands.
-The most important numbers players need to focus on when choosing a Double Bonus Poker variation are the pay-offs for the Full House, the Flush, and the Straight.
+Beware that in many cases these premium payouts for Four of a Kind hands come at a steep price because there are usually reductions in the payouts on other winning hands.
+The most important numbers players need to focus on when choosing a Double Bonus Poker variation are the payouts for the Full House, the Flush and the Straight.

-A full-pay game of Double Bonus Poker pays 10 coins (per credit wagered) for a Full House, 7 coins for a Flush, and 5 coins for Straights.
-One such full-pay variation is frequently referred to as a 10/7/5 game and is the best option for players because it allows them to actually gain the upper hand over the house thanks to the high theoretical return percentage of 100.17%, i.e. if optimal playing strategy is implemented during the sessions.
-In other words, full-pay Double Bonus Poker is actually a positive expectation game.
+A full-pay game of Double Bonus Poker pays 10 coins (per credit wagered) for a Full House, 7 coins for a Flush, and 5 coins for a Straight.
+One such full-pay variation is frequently referred to as a 10/7/5 game and is the best option for players because it allows them to gain the upper hand over the house thanks to the high theoretical return percentage of 100.17% when optimal strategy is used.
+In other words, full-pay Double Bonus Poker is a positive-expectation game.

-The downside is one has to look for such full-pay 10/7/5 games high and low.
-Most variants of Double Bonus Poker are short-pay, meaning that they offer either 9/7/5 or 9/6/5 pay-offs for the Full House, the Flush, and the Straight.
-This one-unit reduction in the payouts for the Full House has a significant impact on the overall player return which drops to 99.11% for the 9/7/5 variation.
-The 9/6/5 variant is even less profitable in the long term as it offers expected return of 97.81% only.
-There are even Double Bonus games where the payouts for the Straights are further reduced to 4 credits per credit wagered and it goes without saying these can cause players’ bankrolls to go down south at a very rapid pace.
+The downside is that one has to look high and low for such full-pay 10/7/5 games.
+Most variants of Double Bonus Poker are short-pay, meaning they offer either 9/7/5 or 9/6/5 payouts for the Full House, the Flush and the Straight.
+This one-unit reduction in the payout for the Full House has a significant impact on the overall player return, which drops to 99.11% for the 9/7/5 variation.
+The 9/6/5 variant is even less profitable in the long term as it offers an expected return of only 97.81%.
+There are even Double Bonus games where the payout for Straights is further reduced to 4 credits per credit wagered and, needless to say, these can cause players’ bankrolls to plummet at a very rapid pace.

-Another thing to factor in when selecting a Double Bonus game is the payout for the Two Pair hand.
-In order to make up for the bonus payouts on Four of a Kind hands, many Double Bonus variations offer decreased pay-offs on low-ranking hands like Two Pair.
-Generally, Two Pair pays 2 coins per credit wagered but in Double Bonus, the payout is reduced to even money.
+Another factor to consider when selecting a Double Bonus game is the payout for the Two Pair hand.
+To compensate for the bonus payouts on Four of a Kind hands, many Double Bonus variations offer decreased payouts on low-ranking hands such as Two Pair.
+Generally, Two Pair pays 2 coins per credit wagered, but in Double Bonus the payout is reduced to even money.

-This reduction in the Two Pair payouts has an extremely negative impact on volatility.
-To put it in simpler terms, players will suffer more pronounced short-term swings when betting on Double Bonus Poker, especially in comparison to other video poker variants such as Jacks or Better and even the standard Bonus Poker.
+These reductions in the Two Pair payouts have an extremely negative impact on volatility.
+To put it more simply, players will experience more pronounced short-term swings when betting on Double Bonus Poker, especially in comparison with other video poker variants such as Jacks or Better and even standard Bonus Poker.
 Note that volatility will increase even if the player incorporates advanced playing strategies.
-The result is far from pleasant as you will end up losing more money, and at a much faster pace, too – those who lack the bankroll to sustain them through these swings are risking to end up their sessions empty-handed.
+The result can be unpleasant: you may end up losing more money, and at a much faster pace – those who lack the bankroll to sustain them through these swings risk ending their sessions empty-handed.

-On the good side, Double Bonus Poker provides players with the opportunity to potentially scoop up some lucrative payouts whenever they form Four of a Kind hands with Aces that offer the premium payout of 160 to 1 and 800 credits for maximum bets.
+On the plus side, Double Bonus Poker provides players with the opportunity to land lucrative payouts whenever they form Four of a Kind with Aces, offering the premium payout of 160-to-1, or 800 credits on maximum bets.

 Double Bonus Poker Paytable | |||||